satzbeleg/evidence-app/README.md

 - Compiles and minifies for production: `yarn build`
 - Lints and fixes files: `yarn lint`
 - Open Vue.js UI: `vue ui`

+## Customizations
+The source code contains files that are specific to the project AUTHORS needs, and must be customized to your needs if you decide to deploy this software.

+- `./src/translations/pages/*` contains content pages for the a) informed consents, b) privacy policy, c) terms of usage, etc. You need to tailor the content to yourself.